bmc/cheat-sheets/git.md

     $ git push REMOTENAME :BRANCHNAME

 If you look at the advanced push syntax above it should make a bit more sense.
-You are literally telling git “push nothing into BRANCHNAME on REMOTENAME”.
+You are literally telling git "push nothing into BRANCHNAME on REMOTENAME".

 ## Create a bare repository